begolu2/rktik-thesis/03_implementation.md

 *Movements*

-* **movement** Redirect view that sends members to a movement’s mindspace and non-members to the movement blog.
+* **movement** Redirect view that sends members to a movement’s Mindspace and non-members to the movement blog.
 * **movement_blog** Main listing for a movement’s blog that presents a reverse chronological, paginated view of thoughts in the blog.
 Also allows following the movement and becoming a member.
-* **movement_mindspace** View for movement mindspace contents as well as movement chat and basic movement metadata.
+* **movement_Mindspace** View for movement Mindspace contents as well as movement chat and basic movement metadata.
 * **invite_members** Form for obtaining invitation links for a movement and sending email invitations.
 * **movement_list** List all movements registered on Rktik